-I&APs are informed to register any comments or concerns that they might have regarding the proposed project by contacting the Environmental Assessment Practitioner (EAP), via email through the provided comments request form or request additional information via the telephone.
-The EAP details will be included in the newspaper advert, Background information (BID) and site notice.
+I&APs were informed to register any comments or concerns that they might have, regarding the proposed project by contacting the Environmental Assessment Practitioner (EAP), via email through the provided comments request form or request additional information via the telephone.
+The EAP details were included in the newspaper advert, Background information (BID) and site notice.